robinren03/THU-CST-PEX/README.md

 使用说明：

-To use this tool, you shall first lauch into the website and get your cookies.
+To use this tool, you shall first launch into the website and get your cookies.
 You are recommended to accomplish the step by Chrome.
 Note: The cookies may be CHANGED in just a few hours so check it before your course selection.

 Then change the blank in the qiangke.py with your cookie and your preferred lessons.